kunle123-ui/kunle/Tutorials.md

 It's important to notice the asterisk (*) after each listed wallet, which means that the respective wallet is unlocked.
 When using `create wallet` the resulting wallet is unlocked by default for your convenience.

-Now go ahead and lock that second wallet using `wallet lock`
+Lock that second wallet using `wallet lock`

 ```bash
 $ eosc wallet lock -n periwinkle